kras99 - stock.adobe.com

-Let's look at what port 445 is, why it can pose risks to organizations and how security professionals can support file sharing without putting company assets and information at risk.
+Let's look at what port 445 is, why it can pose risks to organizations, how to detect a port 445 attack and how security professionals can support file sharing without putting company assets and information at risk.

 What is port 445 and what is it used for?